search

 e.
 Facebook

-You have the option to contact us via Facebook – cookies will be set by Facebook in the process, which analyse the users’ behaviour.
-This is done regardless of whether or not you are signed in to Facebook.
-Facebook uses these cookies for advertising purposes and for statistics.
-Facebook makes these statistics available in anonymised form to the page operator with the Facebook Insights feature.
+You have the option of contacting us via Facebook — in doing so, Facebook sets cookies that analyse user behaviour.
+This occurs regardless of whether or not you are logged into Facebook.
+Facebook uses these cookies for advertising purposes and to generate statistics.
+These statistics are made available to the page administrator in anonymised form via the Facebook Insights feature.

-We analyse these statistics to make our offer even more interesting for you and to provide an appealing online appearance and interesting articles to you.
-The processing of the personal data meanwhile takes place based on your consent (Art.
-6 (1) lit. a.
-GDPR).
+We analyse these statistics in order to make our services more appealing to you and to provide you with an engaging online presence and interesting content.
+The processing of personal data in this context is based on your consent (Art.
+6 (1) (a) GDPR).
+You can find information about the data processed as part of the Facebook Insights feature at: https://www.facebook.com/legal/terms/information_about_page_insights_data.

-Information on the data processed in the context of Facebook Insights can be found at: https://www.facebook.com/legal/terms/information_about_page_insights_data.
-You can find more information on the use of cookies by Facebook in the Facebook Cookie Policy at www.facebook.com/policies/cookies/.
-You can find general information on how and which data Facebook processes when you use Facebook products – such as our fan page – in the data guideline of Facebook at https://www.facebook.com/about/privacy/update.
-You can ask Facebook questions about the data policy using the form at the following link: https://www.facebook.com/help/contact/2061665240770586.
+Details on Facebook’s use of cookies can be found in the Facebook Cookie Policy: https://www.facebook.com/policies/cookies/.
+General information on how and what data Facebook processes when you use Facebook products — such as our fan page — is available in Facebook’s Data Policy: https://www.facebook.com/about/privacy/update.
+If you have questions about the Data Policy, you can contact Facebook via the form at the following link:

 f.
 Facebook Pixel (customisation purposes)

-Facebook Pixel is used when our websites are retrieved directly from Facebook and it can store so-called cookies on your device.
-If you sign in to Facebook afterwards or visit Facebook while signed in there, the visit of our online offer will be logged in your profile.
-The data gathered about you are anonymous to us, meaning they do not permit us to identify the users.
-However, the data are stored and processed by Facebook, so that it is possible to link them to the respective user profile and Facebook can use the data for its own market research and advertising purposes.
-If we should transmit data to Facebook for purposes of reconciliation, these will be encrypted locally in the browser and then be sent to Facebook via a secured https connection.
-This is done solely for the purpose of creating a comparison to the data equally encrypted by Facebook.
-How Facebook Pixel is used for advertising measures can be found out at https://www.facebook.com/business/learn/facebook-ads-pixel.
-You can find more information on the data processing by Facebook at https://www.facebook.com/about/privacy.
+The Meta Pixel is directly integrated by Meta when our website is accessed and may store a cookie on your device.
+If you subsequently log into Facebook or Instagram, or visit them while logged in, your visit to our website may be recorded in your profile.
+The data collected about you is anonymised from our perspective and does not allow us to identify individual users.
+However, the data is stored and processed by Meta, enabling a link to your user profile and allowing Meta to use the data for its own market research and advertising purposes.
+If we transmit data to Meta for matching purposes, it is first encrypted locally in your browser and then sent to Meta via a secure HTTPS connection.
+This is done solely for the purpose of enabling a match with data similarly encrypted by Meta.

 g.
 Instagram

-You have the possibility to contact us via Instagram.
-Instagram’s Data Privacy Policy is available at https://help.instagram.com/519522125107875.
-The data controller for the processing personal data in the context of using Instagram is Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
-The personal data are processed meanwhile based on your consent (Art.
-6 (1) lit. a.
-GDPR.
-Please contact Facebook directly to assert your rights as data subject and if you have questions relating to data protection.
-The data protection officer of Facebook Ireland Ltd. can be contacted using the following form: https://www.facebook.com/help/contact/540977946302970.
-You can ask Facebook questions about the data policy using the form at the following link: https://help.instagram.com/contact/186020218683230.
+You have the option of contacting us via Instagram.
+Instagram’s Privacy Policy is available at: https://help.instagram.com/519522125107875.
+The controller responsible for the processing of personal data in connection with the use of Instagram is Meta Platforms Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+The processing of your personal data is carried out on the basis of your consent (Art.
+6 (1) (a) GDPR).
+To exercise your data subject rights or if you have any questions regarding data protection, please contact Facebook directly.
+The Data Protection Officer of Meta Platforms Ireland Limited can be reached via the following form: https://www.facebook.com/help/contact/540977946302970.
+Questions regarding the Data Policy can be directed to Facebook using the form available at: https://help.instagram.com/contact/186020218683230.

 h.
 Pinterest